halawani12/g_t_task/README.md

 ## Run Using Composer

 To run Technical Assignment on your computer, follow these steps:
+1. Go to htdocs folder or www folder
 1. Clone the repository: `git clone https://github.com/Dahkenangnon/PhpFromZero.git`
 2. Run the following command in the project directory:
 ```bash